This page was last updated on 19 July 2021 at 13.10

 Can my employer cancel my booked leave?

 Yes.
 These are exceptional times.
 Councils in particular may need to cancel leave to ensure they can continue to deliver statutory and other essential services.
-However, would expect employers to be reasonable and take into account any costs you may incur and what plans you had for the leave.
+However, we expect employers to be reasonable and take into account any costs you may incur and what plans you had for the leave.
 They must give at least as much notice as the time you were taking (i.e. at least one weeks’ notice if you were due to take a week off).

 Can I be asked to do different work, or move to a different department?